Traditional Rulers Afraid of Governors? Sultan of Sokoto Finally Mentions What's Going On

 This statement was in response to former Niger State Governor Babangida Aliyu's assertion that traditional rulers are fearful of their governors.
 The Sultan clarified that traditional rulers' institutions have been in place since 1914, long before the establishment of the governorship system.
 He believes this history gives traditional leaders a deeper understanding of the country and its people.

 As the spiritual leader of Nigeria's Muslims and the 20th Sultan of Sokoto, Sa'ad Abubakar's words carry significant weight.
 His ancestry dates back to Sheikh Usman Dan Fodio, the founder of the Sokoto Caliphate.
-With a rich history and cultural significance, the Sultan's position is not only ceremonial but also influential in shaping the country's social and religious fabric.
+With a rich history and cultural significance, the Sultan's position is ceremonial and influential in shaping the country's social and religious fabric.

 The Sultan's statement highlights the importance of traditional leadership in Nigeria's governance structure.
-By emphasizing their long-standing presence and connection to the people, he asserts their value in the country's development.
+He asserts their value in the country's development by emphasizing their long-standing presence and connection to the people.
 This perspective is crucial in understanding the complex relationships between traditional rulers, governors, and the federal government.

 Source: Legit.ng